nymtech/demo-mixnet-chat-client/README.md

 ![conversation](assets/conversation.gif)

-Start typing Bob's key (written across the top of his terminal in yellow text) for auto-completion, or use the up and down arrow's to find the Bob client's public key.
-Then do the same for Alice.
+In Alice's console, start typing Bob's public key (written across the top of his terminal in yellow text) to select it using auto-completion, or use the up and down arrows.

+Then in Bob's console, do the same for Alice.

+Once you have each others' public keys selected, you can chat back and forth.
+Traffic is sent through the mixnet, and briefly stored on a packet storage node (which holds traffic for offline clients).
+The chat client then retrieves packets and displays messages.

 You can type `/alias add Bob` and `/alias add Alice` in each Alice and Bob's chat windows, respectively, to provide a slightly nicer chat identifier.

 Although the application looks simple, there's actually quite a bit going on.